tokland/vite-react-playground/README.md

 ### Bonus: Test fixtures

-To write tests, we well need fixtures, testing data of our entities.
-On complex apps, manually creating and keeping this data up-to-date is time-consuming.
+To write tests, we will need fixtures, testing data of our entities.
+On complex apps, as it happens with mocks and stubs, manually creating and keeping fixtures up-to-date is time-consuming.

-Let's reuse the serialization infrastructure to create fixtures by calling the external systems (typically, repositories) and storing the result as TS files.
+The serialization infrastructure to just created for the mocks can be re-used.
+We create fixtures by calling to the dependeencies (typically, repositories) and store the result as TS files.

 ```typescript
 async function getFixtures() {